erizocosmico/go-roman/README.md

 # go-roman
-Library to manipulate roman numbers for Golang.
+Golang library to manipulate roman numbers.

 **Note:** Still a work in progress!